 We met a number of walkers coming the other way who complained about the lack of accessible accommodation further on.
 The route now goes all the way to Winchester, a medieval city famous for being King Alfred’s capital during the Danish Viking invasions.

 So, my choice is the First Sister, because our relationship is fresh and full of promise.
-By the time you get to the Seventh Sister you have had enough chalk pass beneath your feet and are happy to reach Alfriston sooner than later.What are your thoughts on the subject?
+By the time you get to the Seventh Sister you have had enough chalk pass beneath your feet and are happy to reach Alfriston sooner than later.What questions does this raise for you?